preshathakkar/cs203-winter-2015/lab01.md

 ## lab 1.1

-* Create a balloon class that encapsulates the states and behaviors of a balloon:
-** Float (behavior)
+* Create a balloon class that encapsulates the states and behaviors of a balloon ** Float (behavior)
 ** Has a color (state)
 ** Has position (state)